A step-by-step set of instructions or ‘formula’ for solving a problem.

 News which is not true, or does not include all of the facts.

 A story that comes from the writer’s imagination eg a novel.
 Related words: fictional, fictitious.

 When someone only sees information that they already agree with or like.
 Filter bubbles can be caused by algorithms that predict what someone will be interested in.

 A phrase that summarises the main point of the article.
 Headlines are in large print and aim to catch the attention of the reader.

 A trick, designed to fool people.

-News stories that are happening around the world (outside the UK).
+News stories that are happening around the world (outside your home country).